Emmanuel-Castro-M/EmotionAndIntentionRecognition/README.md

 2. In the classification with conversational context level, we send the conversation privided toghether with the names ofeach participant.
 In the specific case of IEMOCAP, each turn of the conversation was provided with a fictition name to the LLM to understand the flow of the conversation.
 3. In the classification with conversational context and the additional cues, the cues were attached to the end of each sentence between parentesis:

-The files in this repository are organizared in 6 different carpets:
+The files in this repository are organizared in 3 main carpets:
-* The first 2 carpets of the present repositore have the sentences as we sended to the LLM.
+* The first one have the code.
-* The next 2 carpets have the results of IEMOCAP, the first one holding the files of the classification of DeepSeek-r1 and the second the classification of DeepSeek-v3.
+* The second the raw data.
-* The final 2 carpets have the results of MELD, the first one holding the files of the classification of DeepSeek-r1 and the second the classification of DeepSeek-v3.
+* Thne third the processed data.

-In order to mach every answer with the sentence whose belong is necesary to  have both files.
+To process the data we received from DeepSeek we mach every answer with the sentence whose belong is necesary to  have both files.
 For example,the firstt conversation on MELD dataset have 14 sentences (|1. - Chandler - also I was the point person on my company's transition from the KL-5 to GR-6 system. (neutral) /.../ 14.- The Interviewer - .
 Absolutely.
 You can relax (neutral)|) and these need to be maches with the first 14 answer of the file:

 1,Statement Non Opinion